Last updated: April 08, 2025

 Cash out refinance vs Home equity loan

 Are you thinking about refinancing your home?
-Or maybe you’re considering taking out a loan so that you can pay off debt or renovate your home.
-A cash out refinance can give you an opportunity to do both with a single loan, but a home equity loan might be a better option if you’re happy with your current mortgage.
-Both options may be a good decision for current homeowners, but there are some details you will want to consider before picking the one that works best for you.
+Maybe you're considering a loan to pay off debt or renovate.
+A cash out refinance can allow you to do both, while a home equity loan might be a better choice if you want to access cash without changing your existing mortgage.
+Here are some details to consider before picking the option that works best for you.

 Here are the main components of a cash out refinance:

-- You replace your existing mortgage with a new one for a higher amount, allowing you to receive the difference in cash.
+- You replace your existing mortgage with a new one for a higher amount than you currently owe.
+You receive the difference in cash.

-- You can use the extra cash for various purposes, such as home improvement or debt consolidation.
+- You could use the extra cash for various purposes, such as home improvement or debt consolidation.

-In comparison, here are several highlights of a home equity loan:
+In comparison, here are the main components of a home equity loan:

-- You borrow a separate loan against the equity you have built in your home, without affecting your existing mortgage.
+- You could take out a second loan against the equity you've built in your home, typically at a fixed rate, without affecting your existing mortgage.

 - The loan amount is yours to use in almost any way you choose.